wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 #### Fix things that cause pain for the team

 The aim of this is simple: get used to the idea of being someone who removes roadblocks for the team rather than being a core contributor.
 Start by volunteering to attend boring meetings, or optimise people's workflow by making the build faster.
-Removing pain from the rest of your team will keep them happier and allow them to work faster.
+Removing pain from the rest of your team will keep them happier and allow them to work with fewer interruptions.

 #### Take every opportunity to mentor

 Mentorship is a great way to transfer knowledge and grow your team.
 It also helps to reduce the team's reliance on you.
 You should pair program with junior team members to help them get through their workload, and regularly invite other people to sit with you whenever you are working through a problem.

+Being a good mentor is something that I believe really only comes with experience.
+Getting the experience early on will make you a much better mentor when you move into a lead role.

 #### Focus on the bigger picture